-From regal to rustic, Trump heads to Camp David for weekend
+Trump goes from regal to rustic this weekend at Camp David

 “Everything that a president needs in the White House is built in there,” says Anita McBride, who was first lady Laura Bush’s chief of staff.
 “You have military support.
 You have a place to house your staff if you chose to use it.
 It is immediately available. … Within 20 minutes you can be there.”

 A short drive from the town of Thurmont, Maryland, Camp David covers more than 125 acres, with a cabin for the president and about a dozen cabins for guests.
-Guests can use tennis courts, a heated swimming pool, a bowling alley and a movie theater.
+There are tennis courts, a heated swimming pool, a bowling alley and a movie theater.
 For the golf-loving Trump, there is a single golf hole with multiple tees.

 Protected by the Marines as part of the Navy budget, Camp David has been utilized more by some presidents than others.
 By this point in their presidencies, Barack Obama had visited four times, George W. Bush 11 times and Bill Clinton twice, according to CBS News’ Mark Knoller, who tracks presidential travel.

-Locals don’t seem too concerned about when Trump might show up.
-As lifelong resident Donna Bollinger, 63, put it, the town of Thurmont often barely knows when presidents are nearby, given the secluded nature of the retreat.
+Locals haven’t seemed too concerned about when Trump might show up.
+As lifelong resident Donna Bollinger, 63, put it, Thurmont often barely knows when presidents are nearby, given the secluded nature of the retreat.

 Now the manager of the Bollinger Family Restaurant, she recalls as a child seeing presidents come to the town’s Episcopal church.
 “I remember Mr. Eisenhower.
 I remember Mr. Johnson being there, and Mr. Nixon,” she said.